I am America's real anchor man, Rush Limboy and the Excellence in Broadcasting Network.

 Nobody will convince me that the name Richard Armitage associated with this story as the leaker was not known long ago by a whole bunch of people, both in the government and in the drive-by media.

-And I think they thought they could uh complete the scam, especially when they saw the way the special prosecutor was cooperating with them by essentially adopting the Joe Wilson version of events as the foundation for his investigation.
+And I think they thought they could complete the scam, especially when they saw the way the special prosecutor was cooperating with them by essentially adopting the Joe Wilson version of events as the foundation for his investigation.

-Now it's all over.
+But now it's all over.

 Sorry.

-No, I haven't said sorry.
+No, they haven't said sorry.

 They won't say sorry.

-Where are the reporters camped outside Armitage's Armitage's house as they were outside Rove's house, yelling questions?
+And as I asked first on this program, Where are the reporters camped outside Armitage's house as they were outside Rove's house, yelling questions?

-Where are all these journalists that kept throwing all these softball questions during interviews with Joseph Wilson.
+Where are all these journalists that kept throwing all these softball questions during interviews with Joseph Wilson?

 Where is Wilson today?

-Where is the outrage at Wilson?
+Where is the outrage at Will?

 Nah, nah, we gave it our best shot is the attitude.